-In early 2018, Judge Lee rejected this motion and urged the plaintiffs and the State to work together toward a comprehensive remedy to improve education in low wealth districts and mitigate violations.
+In early 2018, Judge Lee rejected this motion and urged the plaintiffs and the State to work together toward a

 Further political change in North Carolina heightened the attention on Leandro and public education policy.
-North Carolina's government became divided in 2017 when Democratic Governor Roy Cooper took office after narrowly defeating incumbent Pat McCrory in the 2016 elections.
+North Carolina's government became divided in 2017 when Democratic Governor Roy Cooper took office (pictured right) after narrowly defeating incumbent Pat McCrory (pictured left) in the 2016 elections.
 Governor Cooper's strong conviction for prioritizing public schools contrasted greatly with the policy preferences of Republican legislative leaders.
 Significant differences in the two parties' approaches to public education policy quickly became evident.
 While policy debates in the General Assembly heated up, the parties in Leandro worked towards the formulation of a comprehensive plan to remedy the state's Leandro violations.